ietf-wg-cellar/ebml-specification/specification.markdown

 `EBML Body`: All data of an `EBML Document` following the `EBML Header` may be considered the `EBML Body`.

-`EBML Class`: An representation of the octet length of an `Element ID`.
+`EBML Class`: A representation of the octet length of an `Element ID`.

 `EBML Document`: An `EBML Document` is a datastream comprised of only two components, an `EBML Header` and an `EBML Body`.